carpentries/workshop-template/_data/README.md

 - slug: the name of workshop repository (e.g. "2021-12-24-dc-socsci-R-nlesc")

 - flavor: the programming language used in the workshop (e.g. "R")

-# repositories.csv

-The file `repositories.csv` in  this directory contains the links of the lessons (in GitHub).

-- curriculum: e.g. `ds-parallel`

-- slug: the GitHub address of a lesson e.g. `escience-digital-skills/lesson-parallel-python`